Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Experimental studies

 \subsection{Efficiency of identifying minimal collapsible sets in decomposable graphical models}

-We first evaluate the efficiency of CMSA and SAHR (\cite{madigan1990}) in identifying minimal collapsible sets within decomposable graphical models.
-For each combination of graph size $n \in \{250, 500, 750, 1000\}$ and edge probability $p \in \{0.1, 0.01\}$, we generate 100 random chordal graphs with approximately $n - 1 + 0.5 \, n(n - 1)p$ edges.
+We next evaluate the efficiency of CMSA and SAHR (\cite{madigan1990}) in identifying minimal collapsible sets within decomposable graphical models.
+For each combination of graph size $n \in \{250, 500, 750, 1000\}$ and edge probability $p \in \{0.1, 0.01\}$, we generate 100 random chordal graphs with approximately $n - 1 + 0.5 \, n(n - 1)p$ edges using a growing-subtree construction \citep{cseker2022generation}, where sparsity is controlled by the maximum subtree size.
 In each graph, we randomly select 10 target vertices and apply both CMSA and SAHR to identify the minimal collapsible sets containing these vertices.
 We record the runtimes and compute the mean runtime over the 100 graphs for each $(n,p)$ configuration.

 The experimental results in Table~\ref{tab-1} indicate that CMSA consistently outperforms SAHR across all graph sizes and densities.
 The advantage of CMSA becomes increasingly pronounced as the number of nodes and edges grows.
 This efficiency gain is primarily due to CMSA’s localized separator absorption strategy, which avoids the repeated boundary checks and global updates that dominate SAHR’s runtime in high-dimensional graphs.